Murder: Ultimate Grounds for Divorce

-Murder: Ultimate Grounds for Divorce is a British thriller film released in 1984, starring Roger Daltrey of The Who in the main role of Roger Cunningham.
+Murder: Ultimate Grounds for Divorce is a British thriller film released in 1984, starring Roger Daltrey of the Who in the main role of Roger Cunningham.
+Many people believe this film was filmed in the UK, but it was actually filmed in Australia.

 Plot synopsis

 The story is about Roger Cunningham (Roger Daltrey) and his unpleasant British wife Valerie Cunningham (Toyah Willcox).
 They have been married for ten years, and their friends Edwin and Philipa for seven.
 During that time they spent every social hour together, But each is living a double life.

 When camping one weekend, the four get stranded.
 Arguments arise, and secrets begin coming out: accusations of affairs, marriages of convenience, and homosexuality (all are shown in flashbacks).